 When lash glue is the cause of your problem, you may have the initial reaction to remove your false lashes entirely.
 If it’s the culprit, just get rid of it, right?
 But be careful not to act too quickly here.
 As mentioned above, the main ingredient in semi-permanent lash glue becomes inert or inactive once it’s dried down.
 Though it may have caused your problem, it may not actually be perpetuating it.

 Taking even more products to remove the false lashes might have a counteractive result and end up irritating the reaction even further.
+Knowing how to take care of eyelash extensions can also prevent such reactions in the future.
 We recommend consulting a professional first and foremost if your problems persist past a few days.
 Better safe than sorry!

 Happy, Healthy, and Beautiful